 Travel Around The World For Free?

 Is it possible?
 Sounds too good to be true right?
 Most people don’t travel because of the belief that it’s too expensive and they can’t afford it.
 What if I told you it’s cheap and even possibly free to do?
 What if I told you, you could also get paid to travel or make money while traveling?

 I’ve met enough people during my travels who are probably more broke than you are and they do travel free.
 These guys have visited more countries than all years I’ve been on this planet.
-I truly believe that if travel is something you really want, you will go to the lengths it takes to achieve it.
+I genuinely believe that if travel is something you want, you will go to the lengths it takes to achieve it.
 If travel is a life you want then all your resources, labors, and pains, should be dedicated towards that goal.

 Do your planning and preparations now.
 Sell all the shit you don’t need.
 Get rid of it.
 Donate it.
 Throw it away.
 Put it in storage.
 Things you own, end up owning you.
 These “things” are the Kryptonite to your Superman.
 It’s just stuff.
-You can’t take with you to heaven or to the streets and alleyways in Paris.
+You can’t take with you to heaven or the streets and alleyways in Paris.

 You should do everything to get you ready for a life of travel.
 If you wait around and think about it, it will become an empty dream.
 Make a mental note if you have to.
 It’s better to plan your trip within the next month or two to get you to commit to it.
 Drop everything, the partying, the spending, and work on your trip.
 There’s no reason to wait around.

 A good way to start is to write a list of destinations you want to travel to.
 But also leave room for destinations you’ll hear about in your travels.
 Part of traveling is the uncertainty and spontaneity.
 If you plan on traveling solo the better, planning the logistics should be easy.
 Don’t put it off, act now and plan now.